 It’s still hard to share this part of my story and I have written it several times, but I know someone needs to hear it and I know I must free myself from holding onto it…

 My personal story with self-harm began at age 6.
 Most people wouldn’t think a 6 yr. old would think about harming themselves.
 I can remember standing next to the dishwasher and grabbing a knife then turning it towards my abdomen feeling both scared and confused.
 I didn’t know why I wanted to hurt myself or even potentially die, I just needed to feel better than I did.
 Now, skip ahead to age 10 and I stood atop a bridge wanting to leap off…I didn’t clearly, but it was thanks to a friend who insisted I come down and to “stop messing around.”
 It wasn’t messing around to me, I had this deep overwhelming emotional pain and didn’t understand why I was so sad.
-After several suicide attempts in my teen years I did successfully attempt suicide only to be pulled down from a hanging rope and saved last minute.
+After several suicide attempts in my teen years I did successfully attempt suicide only to be pulled down from a hanging rope and saved at the last minute.

 The pain didn’t stop there, and with a family constantly in strife, I had no one I felt I could turn to.
-I met this girl at age 19 that had struggled with self-harm in form of cutting, and she taught me every trick I would need to effectively sabotage myself for 2 years.
+I met this girl at age 19 that had struggled with self-harm in form of cutting, and she taught me every “trick” I would need to effectively sabotage myself, for 2 years.
 Even though she went to treatment and she stopped, that didn’t stop me from doing it.
 I was determined not to feel this wrenching pain, I wanted the pain to end and to feel like I belonged somewhere.
 At the time, I knew I would eventually kill myself and then I’d be okay.
-Little did I know I would find that place I belonged, want to live, and go on to become a teen self-esteem expert that would be helping teens just like I was…to be that Someone that Cares when I needed someone so desperately.
+Little did I know I would find that place I belonged, want to live, and go on to become a teen self-esteem expert that would be helping teens just like I was…to be that Someone who Cares when I needed someone so desperately.

 There are many misunderstandings regarding mental health and it causes many people to hide their feelings for fear of judgment and shame.
 These misconceptions exist with nearly every facet of life, but mental health continues to be an issue and the direct connection to self-harm needs more attention and understanding.
-My goal with The Someone Cares Campaign and through sharing my story through my book and here is: that I can perhaps help even one person who feels alone or is struggling with self-harm or feelings of overwhelming sadness/depression to know they are not alone as well as help others gain a new perspective on self-harm/cutting/suicide attempts.
+My goal with The Someone Cares Campaign and through sharing my is: that I can perhaps help even one person who feels alone or is struggling with self-harm or feelings of overwhelming sadness/depression to know they are not alone as well as help others gain a new perspective on self-harm/cutting/suicide attempts.